wking/2016-oslo-repeatability/repeatability-discussion.rst

   data, Julio's data, etc. with some consistency.

-The first three of these scenarios increase efficiency and time to publication for Amanda and her group; the fourth is a more general improvement for the field overall.
+The first three of these scenarios increase efficiency and time to publication for Amanda and her group; the fourth is more generally beneficial for the field overall.

 The question for you all to consider is this: how much time and effort